Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 ### Practical Ways of Mitigating Biases in the Use of the Output
 To mitigate biases in the output, AI developers can include a “model facts label” (a 1-page of relevant and actionable information) for front-line users that indicates how, how not, and when to use the output.

 Another practical technical way to mitigate bias is to use equalized odds post-processing.
 This technique solves a linear program to find probabilities of changing output labels to optimize equalized odds[^23].
+A Python implementation of this technique can be found here (https://aif360.readthedocs.io/en/v0.2.3/modules/postprocessing.html).

+For complete information, practical guides and resources on post development please visit our website ([link](www.paritii.com/detail/maintenance)).

 [^23]:  aif360.algorithms.postprocessing — aif360 0.1.0 documentation. (n.d.). aif360.
 Retrieved February 19, 2024, from https://aif360.readthedocs.io/en/v0.2.3/modules/postprocessing.html
 [^22]:  Avijit Ghosh, Aalok Shanbhag, Christo Wilson.FairCanary: Rapid Continuous Explainable Fairness.
 (2021, June 13). arXiv.
 Retrieved February 19, 2024, from https://arxiv.org/abs/2106.07057